Name: Marcel Thil

 Marcel Thil Gallery

-Born in Saint-Dizier, Haute-Marne in the Champagne-Ardenne Region of France, Marcel Thil started boxing at a very young age and turned professional at the age of sixteen.
-For a number of years he was a journeyman boxer but as he matured to full adult strength, with training he developed power in both hands that saw him begin to win regularly by knockout.
+Marcel Thil was born in Saint-Dizier, a commune in the Haute-Marne department in north-eastern France.
+He started boxing at a very young age and turned professional at the age of 16.
+Thil was a journeyman boxer for a number of years but as he gained experience and matured to full adult strength, he developed power in both hands and began to win regularly by knockout.

-In 1935 Thil lived in the Sovjet Union and trained the Sovjet Union National team.
-Among his boxers were the legendary heavyweights Stepanov and Mihailov. ( Source: Norwegian newspaper Arbeiderbladet 1935).
+In 1935, Thil lived in the Soviet Union and trained the Soviet Union national boxing team.
+Among his boxers were the legendary heavyweights Victor Stepanov and Victor Mihailov.
+(Source: Norwegian newspaper Arbeiderbladet 1935).